 The color: bright honey, much lighter than the Hennessy VS or VSOP.

 The nose: simple, not too aggressive, very subtle; even a full inhale revealed a very gentle fruit and flower bouquet.

 The taste: an easy drink, very fresh and smooth with flowery and sweet fruity notes.

 The aftertaste: short and simple with lots of sweet tones.

 The age: between the 15 and 50 years, it tastes much younger….

 The origin: Grande Champagne Cognac, Petite Champagne, Borderies and Fins Bois.

 The price: about $40,- in Antigua.
 I find that the prices are different depending on where you go.

-Posted on March 6, 2014 4:08 pm, in Brews, Foodie, For The Guys, Product Review and tagged Antigua, Aruba, Bahamas, Cognac, Hennessy, Hennessy Pure White, Jamaica, Product Review, Pure White, Rare.
+Posted on March 6, 2014 4:08 pm, in For The Guys, Gadget Guru, The Brewski, The Foodie and tagged Antigua, Aruba, Bahamas, Cognac, Gadget Guru, Hennessy, Hennessy Pure White, Jamaica, Pure White, Rare.
 Bookmark the permalink.
-70 Comments.
+71 Comments.